 Jordan coordinates on-campus recruiting, consults with employers’ contacts to develop strategies for effective recruiting, provides marketing and graphic design solutions to staff and employers, and advises students, staff and employers on MIT's career management system.
 Experience includes over 15 years in higher education, mainly in employer relations and recruiting.

-Sue Acton provides career guidance to all PhD students, as well as any student interested in the Biotechnology/Pharma Industries.
-She has a PhD Pharmaceutical Chemistry from the University of California, San Francisco and a Masters in Higher Education from Harvard.
-She discovered the HDL receptor while a post-doc at MIT leading to a first-author paper in Science and coverage by the New York Times.
-She has spent time in startups, established companies, and higher education.
+Sue provides career guidance to all PhD students, as well as any student interested in the Biotechnology/Pharma Industries.
+She has a PhD in Pharmaceutical Chemistry from the University of California, San Francisco and a Masters in Higher Education from Harvard.
+She discovered the HDL receptor, has 32 issued US patents, has been the recipient of NIH grants, and has spent time in startups, established companies, and higher education.

 Associate Director, Prehealth Advising